chris-chri/wonders-world/README.md

 # What i need to Update

 i need to add back buttons on all the webpages i also want to add more locations.
-The website is NOT MOBILE/ TABELT frendly in the next update i will make the website more reposive
+The website is NOT MOBILE/ TABELT friendly in the next update i will make the website more responsive

 # How i used ai and Youtube